prof-manini/emacs-starter-kit/README.rst

 Then fetch a copy of this repository::

-  $ darcs get --lazy http://hub.darcs.net/lelit/emacs-starter-kit .emacs.d
+  $ git clone --depth 1 https://github.com/lelit/emacs-starter-kit.git .emacs.d

 You may want to tweak the file ``.emacs.d/esk/elpa.el`` adjusting the list of external packages.